pmglab/KGGSEE/doc/source/quick_tutorials.rst

 File ``t3.qq.png`` saves the Q-Q plot for the GWAS p-values of IVs.
 File ``t3.emic.qq.png`` saves the Q-Q plot for the EMIC p-values.

 File ``t3.scatterplots.emic.pdf`` saves the scatter plots of the genetic association with gene expression.
 Each gene with an EMIC p-value lower than 2.5E-3 (default threshold) is saved on a separate page of the PDF.
 A filled rectangle on the plots denotes an IV.
 The red rectangle denotes the most significant GWAS variant among all the IVs of a gene.
 The slope of the line represents the estimated causal effect.
 The color of an IV denotes the degree of the LD between the IVs and the most significant GWAS variant.
 The error bar in a rectangle denotes the standard error of the coefficient estimate.
+File ``t3.scatterplots.emic.txt`` saves the numeric results of the scatter plots in ``t3.scatterplots.emic.pdf``.

 .. _t4: